Causal normalizing flows: from theory to practice: Effective design of causal normalizing flows

 \section{Effective design of causal normalizing flows}

 \msg{While any model as in \S3 is identifiable, this is hardly achieved.
 In this section, we study how to effectively bring theory to practice.}

 We showed in \cref{sec:identifiability} that causal NFs are a natural choice to learn the underlying SCM generating the data.
-Importantly, \add{1}{note that} \cref{thrm:bloem} \replace{1}{assumes that we can find a causal NF whose observational distribution}{applies when we are able to find the optimal parameters of the causal NF, such that it induces a density over the observed variables that} perfectly matches the true data \replace{1}{distribution}{density} (according to the underlying SCM).
-In practice, however, reaching the optimal parameters may be tricky as: i) \replace{1}{we only have access to a finite amount of training data}{we can only empirically evaluate the log-likelihood in \cref{eq:mle} (or equivalently, minimize the mismatch between the true and the learned densities) using training data}; and ii) the optimization process for causal NFs (like for any neural network) may converge to a local optima.
+Importantly, \cref{thrm:bloem} assumes that we can find a causal NF whose observational distribution perfectly matches the true data distribution (according to the underlying SCM).
+In practice, however, reaching the optimal parameters may be tricky as: i) we only have access to a finite amount of training data; and ii) the optimization process for causal NFs (like for any neural network) may converge to a local optima.
 In this section, we analyse different design choices for causal NFs to guide the optimization towards solutions that do not only provide an accurate fit of the observational distribution, but allow us to also accurately answer to interventional and counterfactual queries.

 \msg{We start off with a running linear example and show the three forms.
 Given an SCM (recursive), we can unroll the graph (deductive) or take its inverse (abductive).}